In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 RETURNING *;

-You cannot INSERT Multiple Rows from an array in PostgreSQL, because an array is a named list of same data objects.
-It means, it can hold data of same type (homogenous) while columns of a table can be heterogenous of different types.
-So there is no way to insert row from an array.
+You cannot INSERT Multiple Rows from an array in PostgreSQL, because an array is a named list of the same data objects.
+It means, it can hold data of the same type (homogenous) while columns of a table can be heterogeneous of different types.
+So there is no way to insert a row from an array.

 Read PostgreSQL INSERT INTO table + 9 Examples